PavithraReddy143/myProjects/README.md

 # myProjects
 hello
-welcomw to my new git repo
+welcome to my new git repo
+oh its my bad i created a wrong file thank you